relaxdiego/relaxdiego.github.com/_posts/2016-06-10-writing-ansible-modules-with-tests.md

 - Basic testing knowledge including mocking.
-If you're not too familiar with mocking, you can still follow along but I would encourage your to read up on it after you're done here as it will help make your tests more robust.
+If you're not too familiar with mocking, you can still follow along but I would encourage your to read up on it after you're done here as it will help make your unit tests more robust.

 ## Prep Your Ansible Repo

 If you haven't already done so, fork the [Ansible](https://github.com/ansible/ansible) repo to a GitHub account or organization you have access to.
-Afterwards, clone your fork recursively (includes its submodules):
+Afterwards, clone your fork recursively (includes any git submodules):

     $ git clone git@github.com:<your-github-account>/ansible.git --recursive